Much like dad jokes, choosing father of the bride attire is no laughing matter. Keep papa from becoming a wedding punchline with help from our guide.

 For a modern wedding look, try a suit in a brighter color.
 For example, true blue suits or grey suits are more vibrant than formal navy or charcoal suits, and work well in any season.
 Tan suits or light grey suits are best for spring and summer weddings, but fit the bill nicely as well.
 These suits work with any wedding color scheme (think ties and pocket squares), and they’re modern enough to keep up with anything you outfit the wedding party in.
 Pair these looks with a white dress shirt, and if it makes dad feel more comfortable, a matching vest.

 Looking for more advice for putting together wedding outfits?
 Check out our guides to groom outfits, wedding ties, and groomsmen attire.

 Nobody wants to hear this (especially me), but… dads want to look hot too, you guys.
 I’m sorry, but it’s true.
 Even if they say they’ll be fine in their old stand-by—heck, even if they sincerely believe that—you can bet they’ll feel special, included, and a lot happier in a suit that actually fits, rather than one that used to fit (please send pics).

 Finding father of the bride attire that fits isn’t impossible.
 In fact, we make it pretty simple.
 If your dad is an early adopter, techie, or simply does a good job of following instructions, he can find his suit sizes by answering a few simple questions here.

-Or if dad is old school, book an appointment at one of our showrooms across the country (and select Nordstrom locations) to give him the VIP tux treatment he didn’t know he deserved.
+Or if dad is old school, book an appointment at one of our showrooms across the country (including at select Nordstrom stores) to give him the VIP tux treatment he didn’t know he deserved.
 Just don’t be shocked when your avowed anti-suit father starts wearing a 3-piece on random Tuesdays.